 While you’re finding out firsthand why the midcoast region is one of the best places to visit in Maine, you can stay at one of our bed and breakfasts.
 The Country Inn and Glen Cove Inn & Suites are located at opposite ends of Rockport — The Country Inn to the north next to Camden and Glen Cove to the south next to Rockland.

 Both of our Mid-Coast Maine inns offer cozy accommodations and homemade breakfasts daily, but some of the amenities differ slightly.
-The Country Inn has 36 guest rooms and 11 seasonal cottages (some pet friendly) with Jacuzzis and fireplaces.
+The Country Inn has 36 guest rooms and 11 seasonal cottages (some dog friendly) with Jacuzzis and fireplaces.
 It also features a hot tub, indoor heated pool, and on-site spa.
-Glen Cove has 36 guest rooms (some pet friendly), an open-air terrace, garden, sun deck, Ocean View Walking Trail, and outdoor heated pool.
+Glen Cove has 36 guest rooms (some dog friendly), an open-air terrace, garden, sun deck, Ocean View Walking Trail, and outdoor heated pool.

 Check our availability at The Country Inn or Glen Cove Inn & Suites for your next travel dates.